jt914/apcsaFinal/README.md

-# apcsaFinal
+This is a simple traffic simulator built entirely in Java.
+It uses a common MVC pattern, and is developed using JFrame.

+Credit:
-A project by Joseph Tso and Quan Huynh
+Joseph Tso and Quan Huynh